veonik/squircy2/README.md

 ##### the scriptable IRC bot

-squIRCy2 is written in Go and is scriptable using Javascript.
+squIRCy2 is written in Go and is scriptable using an embedded JavaScript runtime.

 It sports a web management interface for writing scripts and bot management, as well as dynamic script reloading at runtime.

 Bind custom scripts to run when events occur in the application.
 Events can come from IRC, the CLI, or even the web.

 Installation